This Month at WCCA TV, The People’s Channel

-Our next TV Production Class starts on March 17 and is held at the WCCA TV studio, in downtown Worcester.
-This class is a MUST for all aspiring TV producers, as it provides useful information about all components of the TV production process.
+Our next TV Production Class starts on March 23, 2019 and is held at the WCCA TV facility, in downtown Worcester.
+This class is a MUST for all aspiring TV producers, as it provides useful information about all components involved in TV production.
 The class is offered on a first-come-first-serve basis.
 To reserve your seat, call 508-755-1880, ext.
-14. Embark on your exciting TV Production journey today!
+114. Embark on your exciting TV Production journey today!!

 WCCA TV Special Presentations